-6.3 Continuity of Services - Families
+6.2 Continuity of Services - Families

-In the aftermath of an emergency or a disaster, families may find their need for child care or circumstances for eligibility for subsidized care have been impacted.
+In the aftermath of an emergency or a disaster, families may find their need for child care or circumstances for eligibility of care have been impacted.
 Below are some clarifications related to subsidized child care during an emergency or disaster:

-6.3.1 Changes - Changes to location, number of hours, additional children to be served - Parents may request a change in provider and hours and days of care at any time.
+6.2.1 Changes - Changes to location, number of hours, additional children to be served - Parents may request a change in provider, hours and days of care at any time.
 Parents may self-declare their need for additional days and hours of care for up to 30 days; then they must provide verification of the need.
-If parents are having difficulty producing verification, the ELRC agencies must help parents verify information.
-The ELRC may not deny or terminate subsidy when the parent has cooperated but is unable to provide the required verification.
+If parents are having difficulty producing verification, the CCIS agencies must help parents verify information.
+The CCIS may not deny or terminate subsidy when the parent has cooperated, but is unable to provide the required verification.

 The parent may choose any regulated provider, including a provider who may be operating at an emergency location, approved by certification.

 Parents may request care for additional children living in the home.
-The children can be added to the family composition and can receive care if there is available funding and the parent/caretaker meets the requirements of the program.
+The children can be added to the family composition and can receive care as long as there is available funding.

-6.32 Increased Wages - In the event a parent's employer increases the number of hours worked and, in turn, increases income during a disaster, a procedure is in place to address increased earnings if families must work overtime due to circumstance - Parents do not have to report increased earnings unless they will permanently earn more than 85% of the state median income.
-Increased earnings based on temporary overtime do not have an impact on eligibility.

-6.3.3 Maintenance of Eligibility - Families maintain eligibility for child care for a period of no less than 12 months.
-If a parent/caretaker is not meeting the work requirement due to a loss of work, the family's eligibility continues until the redetermination date.
-The parent/caretaker must be meeting the work requirement at redetermination.
-If the parent/caretaker is not meeting the work requirement at redetermination but can verify he/she has a job to return to within 92 days, the family may be eligible for presumptive eligibility for 92 days.
-If the parent/caretaker has not returned to work at the end of the 92 days, the family is ineligible.
+- 6.2.2 Increased Wages In the event a parent's employer increases the number of hours worked and in turn, increases income during a disaster, a procedure is in place to address increased earnings if families must work overtime due to circumstance Parents do not have to report increased earnings unless they will permanently earn more than 85 percent of the state median income.
+Increased earnings based on temporary overtime do not have an impact on eligibility. - 6.2.3 Maintenance of Eligibility Families maintain eligibility for child care for a period of no less than 12 months.
+If a parent is temporarily unable to meet the work requirement due to a loss of work, the family's eligibility continues to the next redetermination date.
+In the event of a permanent job loss, the parent will remain eligible for no less than 90 days before losing eligibility. - 6.2.4 Modification of Co-payment During a family's 12-month period of eligibility, co-payments may be decreased based on the family's income.
+Co-payments may not be increased between redeterminations, even if the family's annual income increases. - 6.2.5 Streamlined application process Families may apply on paper, or may apply online through the Pennsylvania Department of Human Services COMPASS website at COMPASS.

-Each event will be assessed individually.
-At the discretion of the administration, eligibility renewals may be extended for families beyond 12 months to accommodate continuity of services as well as mitigate risk to families during a disaster or epidemic.
-Specific changes related to disaster or epidemic will be communicated to the ELRC via a policy Communication or Announcement.

-- 6.3.4 Modification of Co-payment During a family's 12-month period of eligibility, co-payments may be decreased based on the family's income.
-Co-payments may not be increased between redeterminations, even if the family's annual income increases.
-As each event is unique, specific protocol will be issued by a formal policy Communication or Announcement. - 6.3.5 Streamlined application process Families may apply on paper, or may apply online through the Pennsylvania Department of Human Services COMPASS website at COMPASS.